pinot-contrib/pinot-docs/reference/multi-stage-engine.md

   AND c.lto > 5         –- life-time order count
 ```

-### Stage 1
+### Leaf stages

-In the first stage, the query is processed as follows:
+In the leaf stages, the query is processed as follows:

 1. Real-time servers execute the filter query on the `orderStatus` table: